gndrmnn/nodepool/doc/source/ibmvpc.rst

       The number of times to retry launching a server before considering the request failed.

+  .. attr:: upload-script
+     :type: string
+     :default: None

+     Filename of an optional script that can be called to upload an image.
+This can be used to by-pass the drivers upload mehtod and do the upload by a scrpt.
+The script will be called as follows and should have the external image ID in the output:

+     ``<SCRIPT> <IMAGE_NAME> <PATH_TO_IMAGE_FILE> <PROVIDER_NAME> <CLOUD_NAME>
+     <BUILD_ID> <UPLOAD_ID>``

+     If the script returns with result code 0 it is treated as successful and the external image ID will parsed from the output with the regex ``Image
+     ID: ([\w-]+)``.
+Otherwise or when the regex did not match the upload is treated as failed.

    .. attr:: post-upload-hook
       :type: string
       :default: None